anthonycook/go-shopify-webhooks/README.md

 # Go Shopify Webhooks

-Shopify Webhooks is a Go library for receiving Shopify webhooks and saving them to a Postgres database.
+Go Shopify Webhooks is a Go library for receiving Shopify webhooks and saving them to a Postgres database.

 ## Installation